baz-sh/js-hard-parts-v2/src/06-classes-and-prototypes.md

 ## Object Dot Notation

-So if I'm storing each user in my app with their respective data (let's simplofy)
+So if I'm storing each user in my app with their respective data (let's simplify)

 | User 1 | User 2 |
 | ---- | ---- |